leonhostetler/sample-programs/slurm-workflow/README.txt

     - submit_jobs.sh: Loops through every file in the directory /job_scripts/ and submits it as a batch job.

     - gather_data_v3.sh: This script grabs each output file in /output_v3/, extracts the interesting data, and puts it in a nice space delimited table in data_v3.txt.
 WARNING: This script will not work for you because it requires that your application bucket_sort_v3.x outputs its timing information in a very specific format.
 However, it should be fairly easy to edit for your needs.
-For example, the line "gen="$(awk '{if(NR==8) print $4}' $file)"" tells it to extract the 4th "word" from the 8th line in the file.
+For example, the line "gen="$(awk '{if(NR==8) print $4}' $file)"" tells it to extract the 4th "word" from the 8th line in the output file.
 In my application's output, the 4th word in the 8th line is the "generation time".
+Hence, I am grabbing that number and storing it in the variable "gen" for later output to data_v3.txt.